Discover 10 Secrets to Booking Last-Minute Flight Deals

 Look For Error Fares

-In a world of computers, remember that individuals input airline fares into the computers.
+Remember that individuals input airline fares into the computers in a world of computers.
 Sometimes mistakes happen.
 When these mistakes happen on flight fares, they are called “error fares.”
 It is an excellent time to snag some last-minute deals.

 An error fare is when an airline mistakenly puts down a fare for a meager price.